merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ## Important information

 Welcome to Chapter IV.
 In this chapter you'll find all of the analyses in the paper.
-If you haven't completed Chapter III (or equivalently downloaded the required datapack), you won't be able to reproduce these analyses but you still might find some some useful information in here that got cut from the paper.
-Before you begin, there are a couple of important points you need to be clear on.
+If you haven't completed Chapter III, you won't be able to reproduce these analyses but you still might find some some useful information in here that got cut from the paper.

-Throughout the lifespan of this paper, my strategy for carrying out analyses was to create a global R environment that would be loaded for any and all figure generation.
-FIXME
+Before jumping into an analysis that interests you, its critical you read the information in this section.

 ### Directory

 Unless otherwise stated, each analysis can be run independently from the others, so **completing analyses in order is not required**.

 As such, you should feel free to jump around this document, rather than reading it top down.
 To help you navigate to the analyses you are interested in, here is a directory of all figures and tables in the main text and supplementary information, and clicking any figure/table will redirect you to the analysis where it is produced.

+#### Main figures

 [Figure 1 - Analysis 6](#analysis-6-creating-the-anvio-structure-workflow-diagram)